Members of the Civic Orchestra of Chicago take a bow during a concert at Orchestra Hall.

-Things are looking up for Williams, who has become ensconced in the local freelance scene, like many other Civic musicians, playing as an extra with the Lyric Opera Orchestra and elsewhere.
-She also has been teaching at the Merit School of Music, the Chicago High School for the Arts and Lincoln Park High School, too.
+Like many other Civic musicians, she has been an extra with the Lyric Opera Orchestra and with other ensembles.
+She also taught at the Merit School of Music, the Chicago High School for the Arts and Lincoln Park High School, too.

 Williams’ mother was a music teacher.
 “She got me started.
 I wanted to play the saxophone in the worst way,” she says.
 “Luckily she forced me into the horn.”
 Williams is now officially a Civic alum, “but they will have us come back every now and again.”

 WILLIAM BUCHMAN, CSO assistant principal bassoon: Civic mentor Bill Buchman is forthright about his unusual path to the CSO.
 “I had not gone to college as a music student, and I didn’t switch over to music until the fall of 1988 in grad school,” he says.
 “I didn’t finish grad school, either.”